-· More than £10 billion has already been paid out to more than 850,000 business properties.
+· More than £7.5 billion has already been paid out to nearly 615,000 business properties.

-· Crawley allocated more than £12.1 million to support up to over 900 business properties.
+· Crawley allocated £12.1 million to support up to 870 business properties.

-Henry Smith MP has welcomed news that 830 business properties in Crawley have already received grants as part of the Government’s Small Business Grants Scheme.
-In total, more than £12,110,000 has made its way to small businesses in the area.
+As at 26th April, 664 business properties in Crawley have already received grants as part of the Government’s Small Business Grants Scheme.
+In total, more than £9.7 million has made its way to small businesses in the area.

-“This has been a hugely challenging time for businesses, especially for the smaller firms that are at the heart of our local community in Crawley.
+“This is a hugely challenging time for businesses, especially for the smaller firms that are at the heart of our local community in Crawley.

-“It’s hugely reassuring to know that the support announced by the Government has reached 830 businesses in Crawley, and is helping to protect businesses and people’s livelihoods.
+“It’s hugely reassuring to know that the support announced by the Government has already reached 664 businesses in Crawley, and is helping to protect businesses and people’s livelihoods.

 “The Government is determined to ensure that people get the support they need to do the right thing – to stay at home, protect our NHS and save lives – without having to worry about losing their jobs or not being able to pay their bills.”